3dfxdev/EDGE/build_guide/lib_versions.md

-3DGE Library Versions
+EDGE Library Versions
 ===================
-This document outlines the libraries 3DGE needs for compile.
+This document outlines the libraries EDGE needs for compiling.

-    Please note that all libraries **must be statically linked** to the EXE (except for SDL2 on Win32).
+Windows x86/x64: Please note that all libraries **must be statically linked** to the EXE (except for SDL2).

 ----------